Suravell/Suravell/README.md

 🏗️ Dedicated and adaptable professional with a Bachelor’s Degree in Architecture and a passion for data engineering.

-🛠️ Leveraging a strong architectural background and recent IBM Data Engineering certification to contribute skills in data engineering, database development, and ETL to a dynamic team.
+🛠️ Leveraging a strong architectural background and recent IBM Data Engineering certification to contribute skills in data engineering, database development, and ETL.

 🔍 Seeking a challenging role in data engineering to apply expertise gained through hands-on experience and continuous learning.